 Avalor Goldens is located in Southeastern Minnesota.
 We live on a quiet acreage surrounded by our own farmland.
-The Reuter family consists of our five children, (three of which are married) two grandchildren, My husband, David and I, a few cats, and of course our golden retrievers!
+The Reuter family consists of our five children, (four of which are married) three grandchildren, My husband, David, and I, a few cats, and of course our golden retrievers!

 My husband David farms cropland and also raises breeding stock hogs.
-He also raises a few “show pigs” for our kid’s 4-H projects.
+He also raises a few “show pigs” for 4-H projects.
 We A.I. and deliver the baby piglets ourselves with the help of the kids.
 We have produced many MN State Champions over the years!

 At Avalor, we believe in breeding healthy, happy golden retrievers!
 Our litters are bred with the idea of improving the golden retriever breed itself.
 Every generation should be better than the last.
 Healthier, smarter and with great temperaments, that is our goal here at Avalor.